toolbear/soon/README.md

 3. **Grunt (experimental)** — If you use [Grunt][gruntjs] you can try the [grunt plugin](https://www.npmjs.com/package/grunt-soon).
 Let us know anything out of the ordinary.
 If it turns you purple, that is normal.

-4. **zsh prompt (experimental)** — [Oh-My-Zsh][oh-my-zsh] users with the `soon` plugin enabled can turn on the Soon prompt widget.
+4. **zsh prompt (experimental)** — [Oh-My-Zsh][oh-my-zsh] users with the `soon` plugin enabled can turn on the soon prompt widget.
 Using solely this method you will only get timely notifications with near constant command-line use.
-The experiment is whether this is an effective way to use Soon.
+The experiment is whether this is an effective way to use soon.

 5. **tmux** — tmux status bar with a doodad representing the current task type and a countdown timer.
 Best in conjunction with `soon --interactive` in another pane or window.
 Will trigger *Notification Center* messages on OS X; if you're SSH'ing into a Mac Mini in the cloud you probably want `--no-notification-center`.